 Home | Roll Off Dumpster Sizes

-Below, you’ll find a complete guide to dumpster sizes—including dimensions, capacity in cubic yards, and what each size is best suited for.
 Whether you're clearing out a garage or tackling a full remodel, we'll help you choose the right dumpster for your project.

-Dimensions: 11 ft. long × 8 ft. wide × 3.5 ft. high (varies by style)
+Dimensions: 11 ft. long × 8 ft. wide × 3.5 ft. high

 Capacity: 10 cubic yards (about 4 pickup truck loads)

-Dimensions: 16 ft. long × 8 ft. wide × 3.5 ft. high (varies by service area)
+Dimensions: 16 ft. long × 8 ft. wide × 3.5 ft. high

-Capacity: 12 cubic yards (about 5–6 pickup truck loads)
+Capacity: 12 cubic yards (about 6 pickup truck loads)

 Dimensions: 16 ft. long × 8 ft. wide × 4 ft. high

-Capacity: 15 cubic yards (about 7 pickup truck loads)
+Capacity: 15 cubic yards (about 6-7 pickup truck loads)

-The 20 yard dumpster is one of our most popular and widely available sizes.
+The 20 yard dumpster is one of our most common and widely available sizes.
 It’s large enough to handle roofing jobs, garage cleanouts, deck removals, and mid-size remodels—yet it still fits in most driveways.
 Customers love the low sides for easy loading.

-Dimensions: 22 ft. long × 8 ft. wide × 4 ft. high
+Dimensions: 22 ft. long × 8 ft. wide × 3.5-4 ft. high

 Capacity: 20 cubic yards (about 8–10 pickup truck loads)